danielakoto/hello_world/README.md

 # hello_world
 About Me.

-Hi, my name is Daniel Akoto
+Hi, my name is Daniel Akoto.
 Currently enrolled at Towson University with a passion for creating programs and apps.
 I love solving puzzles and problem-solving challenges.
 Making programs has opened my mind to endless possibilities,